Seelengrab/Supposition.jl/docs/src/Examples/stateful.md

 ## Juggling Jugs

-Consider this example from the classic christmas movie Die Hard:
+Consider this example from the movie Die Hard With A Vengeance:

 ```@raw html
 <p style="display: flex; justify-content: center;">